Design a bot's first user interaction

 Alternatively, you can ask more pointed questions to lead the user if the bot has a specific function.
 For example, if your bot is responsible for taking sandwich orders, your first interaction could be "Hi!
 I'm here to take your sandwich order.
 What kind of bread would you like?
 We have white, wheat, or rye."
 That way, the user knows how to respond and is given navigational cues through the conversation.

-If your bot collects personal data from the user, it's important to convey that and to describe what will be done with the data.
+If your bot collects personal data from the user, it's important to convey that and to describe what'll be done with the data.

 Now that you're familiar with some basic principles for designing the first interaction between user and bot, learn more about designing the flow of conversation.